DavidRC-Projects/Rehab_Metrics/README.md

 As a first-time user, I want to:

-* Easily navigate the application and understand its purpose
+* Easily navigate the application and understand its purpose.
-* Enter my personal and surgery details
+* Enter my personal details related to recovery.
-* Have a record of my details that provides feedback on my progress
+* Have a record of my details that provides feedback on my progress.

 ### Returning Visitor Goals

 As a returning user, I want to:

-* Log in securely with my username
+* Log in securely with my username.
-* Enter my password to protect my information
+* Enter my password to protect my information.
-* Review my previously entered details and progress
+* Review my previously entered details and progress.

 ### Site Owner Goals
-As the creator of Rehab Metrics, my goal is to develop an intuitive and accessible rehabilitation tracking tool for individuals recovering from knee surgery.
+As the creator of Rehab Metrics, my goal is to develop an intuitive and accessible post operation tracking tool for individuals recovering from knee surgery.
 I aim to:

 * Create a user-friendly interface that avoids medical jargon.
 * Ask clear, structured questions that users can easily understand and respond to.
-* Convert the user's input into approximate, meaningful feedback about their stage of recovery.
+* Convert the user's input into meaningful feedback to give guidance on their stage of recovery.
 * Store data securely using Google Sheets.
 * Allow returning users to retrieve their previous entries by logging in with a username and password.
 * The focus is to provide reassurance and progress tracking during a crucial recovery period.